Text updated on the 21st of June 2021

 Autonomy means that our service is independent and self-contained and as far as possible doesn’t directly depend on other services to be functional.

 97% of the SOA solutions I’ve seen mainly use synchronous service calls as their form of integration.
-In some contexts it is impossible to avoid synchronous integration, but in most contexts it is certainly possible to avoid them if we take care to not violate the first SOA Principle “Boundaries are explicit” as described above.
+In some contexts it is impossible to avoid synchronous integration, but in most contexts it is certainly possible to avoid them by making sure that we do not violate the first SOA Principle “Boundaries are explicit”.

 Why is synchronous integration so problematic?

-Temporal and contractual coupling is obvious (we depend on other services to be available for our service to work and we depend on them not to change their contracts in a way that requires us to migrate).
+First of all synchronous request/response style integration causes us to be temporally, contractually and behaviourally coupled, because we depend on other services to be available for our service to work and we depend on them not to change their contracts in a way that breaks our implementation.
 There are many other challenges that make synchronous integration even worse.
 Let’s base our argumentation on the sequence diagram below and identify some of the problems that arise when integrating using synchronous function call (no matter if it’s Web services or REST):

-Here we have a Process Service “Create Sales Order Service” which in sequence (could perhaps be done in parallel) calls the two Task Services “Create Order Service” and “Create Invoice Service”.
+Here we have a Process Service “Create Sales Order Service” which in sequence calls the two Task Services “Create Order Service” and “Create Invoice Service”.
 These task services respectively each call two Entity / Data Services: “Order Service”, “Customer Service” and “Invoice Service”.

 Problems identified with the example above:

-- Latency time from the “Create Sales Order Service ” is called until both Task services has called their two Entity Services and can return an answer.
+- Latency time from the “Create Sales Order Service” is called and until both Task services has called their two Entity Services and can return an answer.

 - It is not uncommon to see examples where > 10 service calls are needed to complete one process service.

 - Most processes, such as in our example, can benefit from postponing some steps to a later stage/time.
-Eg . for most online retail systems it will be better to be able to receive an Order even though the Invoice service is down.
-If the arrives minutes, hours or days later is rarely a major problem.
+Eg. for most online retail systems it will be better to be able to receive an Order even though the Invoice service is down.
+If the invoice arraive minutes, hours or days later is rarely a major problem.

 - If a single service calls from above takes a long time then the entire Process Service takes a long time (weakest link in the chain).